- June 20th – Information on 2018 Solicitation posted at SRECDelaware.com

 Click here to view the presentation used during the webinar.

 The results of the 2018 SRECDelaware auction were announced on 8/17/2018.
+A total of 18,379 SRECs were purchased through this year’s procurement.
 Below are the pricing results for each tier and the overall solicitation:

 |N1||N2||N3||Pool N4, E3||Pool N5, E1, E2, E4||Overall Solicitation|